 - Whether the question has descriptive tags

-You should aim to meet all 'high-quality' conditions on your Questions before using them in HackerRank tests and interviews.
+It would be best if you aimed to meet all 'high-quality' conditions on your Questions before using them in HackerRank tests and interviews.

-You can view the question quality under the Quality Review tab which displays while creating and editing coding Questions.
+You can view the question quality under the Quality Review tab, which displays while creating and editing coding Questions.
 After you have added the problem statement, test cases, and code stubs to a Question, the last step involves reviewing the question quality and making any recommended changes to improve the question.

 You must have a HackerRank for Work account.